-Chatbots and AI-driven Technology Is Ready To Provide A Needed Assist
+Conversational AI-driven Technology Is Ready To Provide A Needed Assist

 Yes, it’s true that some of this work-from-home ability is down to the advancements made in consumer technology in the past few years.
 A decent internet connection and a laptop (or in some cases a mobile device) are all many people need to be effective at their jobs from just about anywhere.

 From the corporate end, however, there are additional concerns mostly revolving around data access and security.
 For business continuity to be successful, at least a portion of your workforce will probably need to access proprietary company data during their workday.
 Do you have the infrastructure in place to make that happen?